zer0sh0t/config_files/README.md

-to install the config:
+to install the vim config:

-    sh install_config.sh
+    sh install_vim_config.sh